 - Choose one of three portfolios and let experts devise your investment strategy.

-- No minimum investment, and no fees if your portfolio balance is $5,000 or less.
+- No minimum investment, and no fees if your total portfolio balance is less than $100.

 Spaceship Voyager could be what you are looking for if you'd like to dabble in the stock market but don't know much about investment strategy and would prefer to leave it to the experts.